 Though the first bones were discovered in the 1970’s, the site remained closed to the public until the end of 2009.
 For more than 30 years, Baylor University staff, students and volunteers spent countless hours excavating the site.

 In 2006, plans were initiated to make the site a public park.
 With the support of the Waco Mammoth Foundation, this goal became a reality.
-The site opened to the public in December 2009.
+The Waco Mammoth Site opened to the public in December 2009 courtesy of the City of Waco Parks and Recreation Department.
+In 2015, President Barack Obama signed an executive order creating Waco Mammoth National Monument.

 Approximately 65,000 years ago, rapidly rising waters from the Bosque River flooded the site.
 At least 19 mammoths from a nursery herd were trapped in a steep-sided channel and drowned.
 A camel may have also been trapped.
 Later floods buried the remains.